vplauzon/vplauzon.github.io/_posts/2020/1/2020-03-18-synchronizing-two-streams-with-kusto.md

 The events from stream 1 are letters while the events from stream 2 are numbers.

-We can make a number of observations:
+We can make several observations:

 * No event in one stream occur at the same time than an event in the other stream
 * Events aren't necessarily happening at regular pace